 Q: I got ASR Error (80) / (110) what Can I do??

-A: Well, we're working on a general fix, but without a public exploit is not possible to fix that.
-Some devices work from 3rd, 4th 5th attempt to circumvent this issue, some fail with ASR even if you try 300 times.
-That's simply the way different devices act to this custom IPSW.
-THE FIX EXISTS.
+A: IT IS THE SAME THING AS ERROR 14 IN ITUNES!
+ONLY IN A DIFFERENT TOOL!
 There are the ASR.PATCH files meant to patch the Apple System Restore (ASR) from giving any error, but that requires you to use ASR, iBEC and IBSS Patches which in term, require an exploit!

 Patching ASR is NOT very simple, you need to disassemble the ASR application located on ramdisk/usr/sbin folder, and to patch the second instruction, "Image failed signature verification" to redirect to the first scenario, which is the "Image failed signature verification".
 This will prevent ASR from giving HASH-related errors.